 The interlock grip is famously the grip type that is used by Jack Nicklaus.
 And because it was utilized by his golf hero when growing up, Tiger Woods also adopted it.
 While it is more true for the former than the latter, the interlock grip is quite useful for golfers with smaller than average hands and fingers.
 Indeed, an overlap grip requires somewhat long fingers to allow for the pinkie to act as a solid anchor.
 If the pinkie is not long and strong enough the golfers risks seeing it slip out of position during the golf swing, rather than staying securely in place.

-Finally we have what is called the baseball grip.
+Finally we have what is called the baseball grip, or otherwise known as the 10 finger grip.
 Similarly to the sport that gave its name, this grip will see both hands pressed against each other on the grip.
 However, in contrast to the other types of golf grips, no anchor will link them at all.
 Indeed, rather than sitting on top of other fingers or crossed with the index finger the right little finger will simply lie next to the left index finger, pressed against it.

 This type of grip is usually adopted by young children as they begin swinging the club for the first times.
 Indeed, such a grip comes quite naturally to children – or anybody for that matter – which allow them to focus on other areas of the golf swing.
 It is also used by senior golfers who have difficulties wrapping their hands around the club using any other technique, perhaps because of flexibility issues or pain in their fingers.

 The short answer to this is to use the one that feels most comfortable and the one that gives you the greatest confidence going into a shot.
 It might be a good idea to try them from the most popular type to the least.
 As such, you could try with the overlap grip, then move on to the interlocking grip and finally into the baseball if none of the above are working out for you.